blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 - In Yoga
 	- Chittha has Vritthis and Bhumis

-- Chittha Vritti Nirodha (Cessation of Fluctuations of the Mind)
+- Chittha Vritthi Nirodha (Cessation of Fluctuations of the Mind)
 	- It is necessary for achieving Kaivalya

-- Vrittis of Chittha (Mind)
+- Vrithis of Chittha (Mind)

+- Types of Yogas
+	- Bhakti Yoga
+	- Karma Yoga
+	- Jnaana Yoga
+	- Raaja Yoga (Added by Swami Vivekaananda's interpretation in the 19th century)

 Five Elements in Human Body